-The REIT Merger will dilute the ownership position of our shareholders and result in FelCor stockholders having an ownership stake in the combined company.
-Following the issuance of our Common Shares and our Series A Preferred Shares to FelCor stockholders pursuant to the Merger Agreement, we estimate that our continuing equity holders will own approximately 71% of our outstanding Common Shares, and former FelCor equity holders will own approximately 29% of our outstanding Common Shares immediately after the mergers.
+The REIT Merger will dilute the ownership position of our shareholders and result in FelCor's stockholders having an ownership stake in the combined company.
+Following the issuance of our Common Shares and our Series A Preferred Shares to FelCor stockholders pursuant to the Merger Agreement, we estimate that our shareholders will own approximately 71% of our outstanding Common Shares, and FelCor's stockholders will own approximately 29% of our outstanding Common Shares immediately after the Mergers.
 Consequently, our shareholders will have less influence over our management and policies after the effective time of the REIT Merger than they currently exercise over the management and policies of us.

-If the mergers are not consummated by December 28, 2017 (unless extended under certain circumstances), we or FelCor may terminate the Merger Agreement.
+If the Mergers are not consummated by December 28, 2017, we or FelCor may terminate the Merger Agreement.

-Either we or FelCor may terminate the Merger Agreement under certain circumstances, including if the mergers have not been consummated by December 28, 2017.
-However, this termination right will not be available to a party if that party failed to fulfill its obligations under the Merger Agreement and that failure was the cause of, or resulted in, the failure to consummate the mergers.
+Either we or FelCor may terminate the Merger Agreement under certain circumstances, including if the Mergers have not been consummated by December 28, 2017.
+However, this termination right will not be available to a party if that party failed to fulfill its obligations under the Merger Agreement and that failure was the cause of, or resulted in, the failure to consummate the Mergers.

-Our future results will suffer if we do not effectively manage our expanded operations following the mergers.
+Our future results will suffer if we do not effectively manage our expanded operations following the Mergers.

-Following the mergers, we expect to continue to expand our operations through additional acquisitions of properties, some of which may involve complex challenges.
+Following the Mergers, we expect to continue to expand our operations through additional acquisitions of properties, some of which may involve complex challenges.
 Our future success will depend, in part, upon our ability to manage our expansion opportunities, which may pose substantial challenges for us to integrate new operations into our existing business in an efficient and timely manner, and upon our ability to successfully monitor our operations, costs, regulatory compliance and service quality, and to maintain other necessary internal controls.
 There is no assurance that our expansion or acquisition opportunities will be successful, or that we will realize our expected operating efficiencies, cost savings, revenue enhancements, synergies or other benefits.

-The market price of our Common Shares may decline as a result of the mergers and the market price of our Common Shares after the consummation of the mergers may be affected by factors different from those affecting the price of our Common Shares or the FelCor Common Stock before the mergers.
+The market price of our Common Shares may decline as a result of the Mergers and the market price of our Common Shares after the consummation of the Mergers may be affected by factors different from those affecting the price of our Common Shares or the FelCor Common Stock before the Mergers.

-The market price of our Common Shares may decline as a result of the mergers if we do not achieve the perceived benefits of the mergers or the effect of the mergers on our financial results is not consistent with the expectations of financial or industry analysts.
+The market price of our Common Shares may decline as a result of the Mergers if we do not achieve the perceived benefits of the Mergers or the effect of the Mergers on our financial results is not consistent with the expectations of financial or industry analysts.

-In addition, the consummation of the mergers will result in the combination of two companies that currently operate as independent public companies.
+In addition, the consummation of the Mergers will result in the combination of two companies that currently operate as independent public companies.
 We and FelCor have different histories, markets, hotel properties and customer bases.
 For example, FelCor operates in different geographic markets than us and owns hotel properties that operate under different hotel brands from ours.
-As a result, while we expect to benefit from certain synergies following the mergers, we may also encounter new risks and liabilities associated with these differences.
-Following the mergers, our shareholders and FelCor's stockholders will own interests in a combined company operating an expanded business and may not wish to continue to invest in us, or for other reasons may wish to dispose of some or all of our Common Shares.
-If, following the effective time of the mergers, large amounts of our Common Shares are sold, the price of our Common Shares could decline.
+As a result, while we expect to benefit from certain synergies, following the Mergers, we may also encounter new risks and liabilities associated with these differences.
+Following the Mergers, our shareholders and FelCor's stockholders will own interests in a combined company operating an expanded business and may not wish to continue to invest in the combined company, or for other reasons may wish to dispose of some or all of our Common Shares.
+If, following the effective time of the Mergers, large amounts of our Common Shares are sold, the price of our Common Shares could decline.